gobuffalo/tags/README.md

 If you want to contribute, please read this article first: [Contributing to Open Source Git Repositories in Go](https://splice.com/blog/contributing-open-source-git-repositories-go/).
 It shows how to configure your git environment to avoid common pitfalls.
 This article is recommended to all those who are looking to contribute to any Go projects.

 ^ Taken from [gobuffalo.io](https://https://gobuffalo.io/docs/contributing)

+### PR to development branch

+The way we release in Tags is:

+1. We use `development` branch to accumulate changes to be released
+2. Once we decide to make a release we send a PR from `development` to `master` with those changes to be added.
+3. Once that PR gets merged we tag a new release with the vX.X.X scheme.